Once Upon a Time in Hollywood: Cast

-An extended cut, released theatrically in October 2019, included an appearance by James Marsden as Burt Reynolds and a voice over by Walton Goggins.
-Danny Strong and Tim Roth shot scenes that were cut.
-Strong portrayed Dean Martin and Paul Barabuta (based on Rudolph Altobelli), the homeowner of 10050 Cielo Drive, while Roth portrayed Raymond, Sebring's English butler.
-Sebring had a butler in real life named Amos Russell who was interviewed by the police while investigating the Tate murders.
+An extended cut, released theatrically in October 2019, included an appearance by James Marsden as Burt Reynolds and a voiceover by Walton Goggins.
+Danny Strong and Tim Roth shot scenes that were cut; Strong portrayed Dean Martin and Paul Barabuta (based on Rudolph Altobelli), the homeowner of 10050 Cielo Drive, while Roth portrayed Raymond, Sebring's English butler.
+Sebring had a butler in real life named Amos Russell, who was interviewed by the police while investigating the Tate murders.
+Despite being removed from the final theatrical cut of the film, Roth still received credit for acting in the film.